MuttData/soam/documentation/references.md

 details, libraries and issues.
 There are also some other project related documents pinned for you to read on.

+# Theorical background references

+## Backtesting
+### Window policies
+To do backtesting the data is splited in train and validation, there are two spliting
+methods:
+ - sliding: create a fixed size window for the training data that ends at the beginning of the validation data.
+ - expanding: create the training data from remaining data since the start of the series until the validation data.

+For more information review this document: https://eng.uber.com/backtesting-at-scale/

 # Core libraries references
 This section contains references to the different libraries and their associated project files.